kubos/kubos/docs/kubos-hal/uart.rst

 Writing
 ^^^^^^^

-Writing to uart is also a simple operation, a buffer and length are passed in.
+Writing to UART is also a simple operation, a buffer and length are passed in.
 The buffer is read from and the number of characters written are passed back.